jcjorel/clonesquad-ec2-pet-autoscaler/docs/FAQ.md

 > Tip: CloneSquad doesn't know anything about LoadBalancers: it only knows about targetgroups.

-## Is Clonequad used in Production?

-Not to our knowledge in this early release stage.
-We definitely want to hear CloneSquad users and understand what they are doing with it.

 ## CloneSquad is responsible for a critical characteristic of my system: 'Availability'.
 What if CloneSquad does not work as expected (bug, incorrect behavior...)?

 CloneSquad never creates or terminates instances so the likely impact of a bug could be that too much or not enough instances are launched